Nike SB vs. Adidas Skate Shoes Who Is Top Dog?

 Today we go through Nike SB and Adidas Skate shoes to determine who is actually the top dog of the Hypebeast and the reselling world.

-Everyone and their dog knows about Nike SB and how they took over the sneaker reselling and the leisure-wear world with their Nike SB line as well as its less popular counterpart, the Nike SB Blazer.
+Everyone and their dog knows about068354" rel="noreferrer noopener"> Nike SB and how they took over the sneaker reselling and the leisure-wear world with their Nike SB line as well as its less popular counterpart, the Nike SB Blazer.

 Today, we go through popular releases of Nike SB and Adidas Skate shoes to see which one takes the crown for being the best shoes out there.